yinpengji/cibot/README.md

-# CIBot - Chat Bot for Skype for Business
+# CIBot - CIBot created for Skype for business
 A bot to automatically respond to Skype queris for CI status